Mathew Waller: Providence (1643–1669)

 In 1643, Waller was granted a home lot on Towne Street which stretched from the present-day Steere House at 7 Benefit Street eastward to Hope Street.
 It is believed Waller did not initially build a home on the lot but boarded elsewhere in Providence.
-He signed the Plantation Agreement (an arbitration-based compact enacted in 1640), which gave him voting rights.
+He signed the Providence Combination of 1640 (an arbitration-based compact).

 Between 1648 and 1649 Waller served as a witness, an arbitrator, and a juror in several trials.
 In 1648 he appeared as a witness against a group of men who fired weapons "in jest," which caused the town to sound the alarm warning of an attack.
 In the same year he was appointed as an arbitrator with John Throckmorton for a trial against Edward Manton who was accused by Adonijah Morrice of "breach of covenant."
 In 1649 he and Throckmorton were arbitrators for a trial to settle a dispute between William Harris and Richard Chasmore regarding payment for cattle.
 Also in 1649, he served on a jury for the trial of Nanheggen of Pawtuxet, a Native American who was accused of burgling the home of Jane Sayes.

 Waller was not listed on the Providence tax list in 1650, however he was listed as a freeman of Providence in 1655.

 Waller sold his home lot on Towne Street to Gregory Dexter in about 1663.
 In the same year he purchased a fifty-acre lot of meadowland lying northwest of town on the Woonasquatucket River in what would become Smithfield.
 Historian Michael Cavanagh writes:1662 Providence forms a committee to lay out a new town on lands near Wayunkeke Hill freed up by the 7 Mile Line sale.
 Thomas Olney Sr., William Carpenter and John Brown were the planners.
 William Hawkins and John Steere were granted 50 acres each provided they built houses, cut hay and lived there for 3 years.
 Hawkins settles near Ripper's Brook.
 Roger Williams, Thomas Olney and son and Mathew Waller were other buyers of 50 acre lots.
 At this time the town was not founded, only laid out.

 In 1669 Waller attended a court meeting in Providence.